littlehorse-enterprises/littlehorse/docs/docs/07-faq.md

 ### Can I search for workflows by their variables?

 Yes, you can.
 To do that, [mark the variable as `searchable()`](./05-developer-guide/08-wfspec-development/01-basics.md#searchable-and-required-variables) and then use [`rpc SearchVariable](./08-api.md#rpc-searchvariable) to search for it.

-### How do I pass information from one task to another?

-Variables are how you pass info from one task to another.
-Take the output of one task and `ASSIGN` it to a variable, then pass that variable into the next task.
-Check out our [mutating variables documentation](./05-developer-guide/08-wfspec-development/03-mutating-variables.md).

 ### How do I do if/else in a Workflow?